rovitotv/BuddyTablet/README.md

 I recommend that you create a user other than the default user of pi.
 [Follow the Raspberry Pi OS directions here](https://www.raspberrypi.com/documentation/computers/using_linux.html#creating-a-new-user) to create another user.
-To change the default user on a new boot [read this post](https://forums.raspberrypi.com/viewtopic.php?t=310024).
+To change the default user on a new boot [read this post](https://forums.raspberrypi.com/viewtopic.php?t=310024) or follow the directions below.
+After the new user is created you can change the lightdm configration file to autologin with a new user.

+1. With sudo edit this file /etc/lightdm/lightdm.conf in your preferred text editor.
+2. Locate the line "autologin-user=pi"
+3. Replace "pi" with the desired username.
+The chosen user must exist.
+4. Save & close
+5. Reboot

 Other steps you should take is add the newuser to a few useful groups with the following commands:

 ```bash